khylo/CourseNotes/cloud/aws/arch.md

    ECS is free, you just pay for underlying EC2 instances that you create. (via Json)

    EKS is kubernetes as a service.
-PAy forcluster
+Pay for cluster

    Fargate is ECS without ec2.Instead use fargates fleet of preconfigured servers..
 Pay for compute power

    See http://blog.totalcloud.io/ecs-vs-eks-vs-fargate-good-bad-ugly/

+   can use Elastic Beanstalk environment to host docker containers (e.g. if ECS not a given option)